Carrie Brownstein: Early life

 Brownstein was born in Seattle, Washington, and was raised in Redmond, Washington.
 Her mother was a housewife and a teacher, and her father was a corporate lawyer.
 They divorced when Carrie was 14, and she was raised by her father.
-Brownstein has a younger sister.
+Brownstein has a younger sister, Stacey.
 Her family is Jewish.

 She attended Lake Washington High School before transferring to The Overlake School for her senior year.

 Brownstein began playing guitar at 15 and received lessons from Jeremy Enigk.
 She later said: "He lived in the neighborhood next to mine, so I would just walk my guitar over to his house.
 He showed me a couple of open chords and I just took it from there.
 I'd gone through so many phases as a kid with my interests that my parents put their foot down with guitar.
 So [the instrument] ended up being the [first] thing that I had to save up my own money for – and maybe that was the whole reason that I actually stuck with it."

 After high school, Brownstein attended Western Washington University before transferring to The Evergreen State College.
-In 1997, Brownstein graduated from Evergreen with an emphasis on sociolinguistics and stayed in Olympia, Washington, for three years before moving to Portland, Oregon.
+In 1997, Brownstein graduated from Evergreen with an emphasis on sociolinguistics and stayed in Olympia, Washington, for three years before moving to Portland, Oregon in 2001.